Africa4Days/readable/README.md

 * install all the projects dependencies with 'npm install'
 * start the development server with 'npm start'
+* You can find the API documentation for the server in the README, or by sending a GET request to the server root while it's running.
+* In a separate folder, develop your Readable app.
+You can use create-react-app to bootstrap your application, or you can install and configure React, Webpack and Babel on your own.
+Remember to install redux and react-redux as well.

 ### Built With